|Distance||151 miles (244 km)|

 |Train companies||Italo, Frecciarossa, Trenitalia, Regionale Veloce, Regionale, Frecciabianca or Intercity Notte|

 Trains from Milan to Venice cover the 151 miles (244 km) long journey taking on average 3 h 55 min with our travel partners like Italo, Frecciarossa, Trenitalia, Regionale Veloce, Regionale, Frecciabianca or Intercity Notte.
-There are direct train services available.
-You can get the cheapest train tickets for this route for as low as £18, but the average price of train tickets is £18.
+Normally, there are 12 trains operating per day, including direct services available.
+You can get the cheapest train tickets for this journey for as low as £18, but the average price of train tickets is £18.
 Travellers depart most frequently from Milano Centrale and arrive in Venezia Mestre.

 Regular Milan to Venice trains operate every day of the week.
 If you take a high-speed service such as Frecce or Italo, you can arrive at your destination in under 2h30min.
 These trains depart almost every hour and can travel at speeds of up to 180 mph.
 Slower regional trains from Milan to Venice also depart hourly, but the duration can take 3-4 hours as they stop more frequently.